sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 	- Add hydrogens
  	- Fill in missing side chains using Prime
  	- Cap termini
+    * ## Cap termini*
+**Goal is to neutralize the protein backbone but making an adjustment to the C and N-terminals.
+These are the ACE and NME caps, which add a methyl group to the end of the protein chain.
+You can google ACE and NME online to see the exact conformation adopted.**

+**do we add waters in Maestro or Savio?
+Or both?**

  	- You can also select "Create disulfide bonds".
 However, there is only 1 cysteine total among dltB and dltC, so I did not bother selecting this for either the dlt_B or the dlt_BC prep.
   - Click Preprocess.
 A window may pop up confirming that you want to fill in missing side chains using Prime.
 Click Continue.
 - View Problems: examine issues and decide if anything needs addressing